Event ID 4769 explained: Kerberos service tickets and kerberoasting

 The fields that drive triage:

-TicketEncryptionType — the field that matters
+TicketEncryptionType: the field that decides

 | Value | Algorithm | Status |